 Runners are encouraged to mark bottles with a ribbon or colour for easy identification.

-No glass, metal or unsealed bottles will be accepted.
+No glass or metal bottles will be accepted.

 SPECTATOR VIEWING LOCATIONS

 To ensure your support crew, family and friends can see you out there on the event course and cheer you on, we have identified the best spectator viewing locations.
 Click here to view the Spectator Map so you can familiarise yourself with the best way to get around the course as a spectator and the access points for spectators.